embive/embive/README.md

 [msrv]: https://img.shields.io/crates/msrv/embive.svg?label=msrv&color=lightgray
 [Rust 1.81]: https://blog.rust-lang.org/2024/09/05/Rust-1.81.0.html

 A lightweight, recoverable sandbox for executing untrusted RISC-V code in constrained environments (ex.: microcontrollers).

 🛡️ **Secure**: No unsafe code, no panics on release builds.
 📦 **Embeddable**: No standard library required.
 ⚡ **Deterministic**: No heap allocation required.

+This project has a similar use-case as [WebAssembly](https://webassembly.org/) or [Q3VM](https://www.icculus.org/~phaethon/q3mc/q3vm_specs.html):
+Allow compiled code to be dinamically loaded by a host application, while also restricting memory access and resource usage.

 ## How It Works

-Embive supports RISC-V `RV32IMAC` instruction-set and uses a two-stage execution model:
+Embive supports the RISC-V `RV32IMAC` instruction-set, making it compatible with many languages and toolchains available.

+For better performance on smaller devices, it has a two-stage execution model:
 1. Transpilation ([more info. here](TRANSPILER.md))
    Converts RISC-V ELF file to an optimized bytecode binary:
     - Reorder immediates